testyourmine/mzm/docs/bugs_and_glitches.md

 - Warping when Samus stands on multiple respawning enemies and kills one ([video](https://youtu.be/WfxkYSPTjWw))
 - Frame perfect pause buffering on ziplines ignores collision
 - Clipping into slopes ([video](https://www.youtube.com/watch?v=XiZRJesXHWw))
+- It is possible to get an invalid time attack password without cheating, because the time attack anti-cheat check doesn't check wheather maximum ingame time was reached

 ### Oversights and Design Flaws